mabrams3/CPU_Scheduler_Prod1/README.md

 Quick to program - used the algorithm from FCFS and modified the burst time priority

-Work started on the priority scheduling algorithm
+Work started on the priority scheduling algorithm Finished working on the priority scheduler
+Worked on fail proofing the menu choices and created a redundant menu system

+Work started on the Round Robin Scheduler